Sequential Subspace Noise Injection Prevents Accuracy Collapse in Certified Unlearning: Theoretical bounds on via argument stability

 \paragraph{Nonsmooth convex losses.} \cite{bassily2020stabilitystochasticgradientdescent} prove argument stability for SGD without requiring smoothness.
 Using the monotonicity of subgradients together with $L$-Lipschitzness, they bound the deviation $\|\theta^{(t)} - \theta'^{(t)}\|$ at every iteration, directly giving an upper bound on $\Delta(\rho)$.

 \paragraph{Neural networks.} For certain neural architectures, stability of gradient-based methods has also been established.
 The work of \cite{NEURIPS2022_fb8fe6b7} proves stability-based generalization bounds for shallow ReLU networks.
-Complementarily, \cite{NEURIPS2021_483101a6} analyze the dynamics of gradient descent and obtain stability and generalisation guarantees for shallow networks beyond the NTK regime.
+Complementarily, \cite{NEURIPS2021_483101a6} analyze the dynamics of gradient descent and obtain stability and generalization guarantees for shallow networks beyond the NTK regime.
 In both cases, the analysis controls how the learned parameters change under small perturbations of the training data, providing architecture-specific upper bounds on the parameter deviation and hence on $\Delta(\rho)$ for these models.

-Together, these results show that $\Delta(\rho)$ can be bounded in several well-understood regimes --- including smooth non-convex objectives, nonsmooth convex objectives, and specific neural-network architectures for which parameter-stability analyses exist.
-Establishing such bounds for arbitrary deep networks remains an open problem, but many practical settings already fall into one of the regimes above.
+Together, these results show that $\Delta(\rho)$ can be bounded in several well-understood regimes -- including smooth non-convex objectives, nonsmooth convex objectives, and specific neural-network architectures for which parameter-stability analyses exist.
+A general closed-form bound is not available for all training pipelines and architectures, but many practical settings already fall into one of the regimes above.